Why is this important?

 If you're in a couple, only the person making a claim for benefits has to meet the conditions of the HRT.
 So before you make a claim, it’s a good idea to decide which one of you is most likely to meet those conditions.

-If you're subject to immigration control, you can't claim benefits.
+If you're a non-EEA and non-UK national who is subject to immigration control, you can't claim benefits.
 Making a claim may affect your right to stay in the UK.

 This may be the case if you: